SoGCuicui/Sticky-Hopper---Server-Side-Only/README.md

 `%appdata%\.minecraft\mods` — and press *Enter*.)

 This mod is not customizable.
-It is translated in English (Australia, Canada, UK, USA) and French (Canada, France).
+It is translated in English and French.

-I don't plan to adapt it for another launcher than Fabric.
+I don't plan to adapt it for another modloader than Fabric.

+*Hope you'll find this mod usefull!* ♥